 Step 1.
 Install UPDF on your device, press the "File" tab from the top toolbar to access the drop-down menu.
 From the list, click on the "Create" option to choose "PDF from File" from the revealing extended menu.

 Step 3.
-On the OCR file, head to the "Edit PDF" icon at the right tool panel.
+On the OCR file, head to the "Edit" mode from "Tools".
 Later, select text on the document to highlight or change its color for better retention.

 Comprehensive Guide to Perform OCR on Scanned Documents with UPDF